mcmath/deep-map/README.md

 `object|array`

-The object to iterate over.
+The object to transform.
 This may be an object or an array, and may contain nested objects and/or arrays.

 ##### transformFn